 10 Free & Cheap Things to Do in Nuku’alofa(c) tongapocketguide.com

 Free Things to Do in Nuku’alofa (and Some Cheap Activities Too)

 Tonga’s capital city is extremely budget-friendly.
 From the affordable transport to the budget guesthouses and lodges, you can hardly go wrong when visiting Nuku’alofa on the cheap.
-On top of that, there are plenty of free sights to check out around the city between the royal sites and the awe-inspiring handicraft markets.
+On top of that, there are plenty of free sights to check out around the city between the royal attractions and the awe-inspiring handicraft markets.
 For those seeking to do a little bit more, there are extremely affordable tours and activities available.
-Check out some of our top recommendations in this list of free things to do in Nuku’alofa, as well as cheap things to do in Nuku’alofa.
+Check out some of our top recommendations in this list of free and cheap things to do in Nuku’alofa.

-While you’re here, you might also be interested in The Guide to Nuku’alofa on a Budget and the 10 Best Budget Accommodation in Nuku’alofa.
+While you’re here, you might also be interested in The Guide to Nuku’alofa on a Budget.

 Standing proud on the waterfront of Tonga’s capital, the Royal Palace is a symbol of Tonga to the rest of the world.
 You might as well get a good photo of it!
-Although the palace grounds are not open to visitors, you can get good views of the Victorian-style building from the waterfront grassy areas on the west and east side of the palace – better from the west side.
-Note that taking photos from the waterfront side of the palace is forbidden.
+Although the palace grounds are not open to visitors, you can get good views of its Victorian-inspired architecture from the waterfront parks on the west and east sides of the palace – better from the west side.
+Note that taking photos from directly in front of the palace is forbidden.
+For more interesting sights like this, check out the 10 Best Sights & Natural Attractions on Tongatapu.

 10 Free & Cheap Things to Do in Nuku’alofa(c) tongapocketguide.com

 Another attraction that’s hard to miss while walking around Nuku’alofa, yet still worth paying attention to, is the Royal Tombs.
-Standing in the centre of a huge fenced-off park area, the tombs feature grand statues of Tonga’s royal figures of the past.
-Although the Royal Tombs are not open to the public, there are interpretation panels along the fences giving some context to the royals who have been buried here since 1893.
+Standing in the centre of a huge fenced-off park, the tombs feature grand statues of Tonga’s royal figures of the past.
+Although the Royal Tombs are not open to the public, visitors can admire the grand statues and tombs of royals buried here since 1893 from afar.
+Check out the 10 Historical Sites in Tongatapu & Nuku’alofa for more like this.

-Location: Seen from Meteialona Road, Vaha’akolo Road and Taufa’ahau Road.
+Location: Seen from Meteialona Road, Vaha’akolo Road and Taufa’ahau Road, Nuku’alofa city centre.

 10 Free & Cheap Things to Do in Nuku’alofa(c) tongapocketguide.com

-Even if you’re budget won’t allow purchasing some of the impressive Tongan handicrafts found in Nuku’alofa, they are still well worth a look!
+Even if you’re budget won’t allow you to purchase some of the impressive Tongan handicrafts found in Nuku’alofa, they are still well worth a look!
 Head to the central Talamahu Market for its wide array of arts and crafts filling just about every available space of the market.
-See intricately woven baskets, Tongan clothing, tapa cloth paintings, carved jewellery and carved ornaments and so much more!
+See intricately woven baskets, Tongan clothing, tapa cloth paintings, carved jewellery, carved ornaments and so much more!
+You can even get personised jewellery for less than TOP$20 (check out the Treasure Island stall upstairs).
 On top of that, the market has a huge fresh produce section, where punters can admire the pyramids of tropical produce piled up for sale.
+The Talamahu Market is not the only market worth checking out in Nuku’alofa, so check out the 5 Best Markets in Tonga for more ideas.

+10 Free & Cheap Things to Do in Nuku’alofa(c) tongapocketguide.com